 We take all cases on a contingency fee basis.
 This means there are no upfront costs or legal fees for our services unless you are fairly compensated for your injuries.
 The Phoenix defective tire attorneys at Phillips Law Group will be by your side every step of the way and will be dedicated to helping with your situation however they can.

 About Tire Defects

 There are numerous types of tire defects.
-The most common tire defects that causes accidents include tread separating from the tire, wear and tear and weak points in the tire that can cause a blowout.
+The most common tire defects that cause accidents include tread separating from the tire, wear and tear, and weak points in the tire that can cause a blowout.
 These defects can occur in the manufacturing or design process or when tires are repaired.

 When tires have been retreaded without enough curing time or inferior products were used to retread the tire, tread separation could be more likely.
 Poor adhesion can ultimately cause tires to fail because the steel belt and the tire’s rubber components are not adequately bonded during the manufacturing process.
 Low-quality tire materials and incorrect tire assembly can lead to tread separation as well.

 Blowouts can happen when there is too much internal pressure, bursting a weak spot in the tire and causing it to rupture.
 Blowouts can be caused by manufacturing defects, defects in design, or tread separation.
 The rubber can lose its bond with the steel cord reinforcement and internal fabric resulting in a rapid loss of air pressure.

 At high speeds, a tire blowout can cause a driver to lose control, run off the road, or crash into another vehicle or fixed object.
 Blowouts can also cause rollover accidents, which can result in life-changing injuries.